 - Check for cracked or clogged pipes: Visually check the sections of pipe that are visible, such as under the sink in the bathroom.
 If they are old galvanized pipes, these could be partially blocked with rust and other accumulated deposits.
 This will also give you an indication of the size of the pipes used, which can be responsible for low pressure.

 - Verify valve settings: Make sure your shut-off valve is fully open.
 It might sound basic, but it’s possible.
-Also check that you don’t have a defective pressure relief valve or a low water flow from the City’s supply.
+Also, check that you don’t have a defective pressure relief valve or low water flow from the City’s supply.

 After you identify the cause, you can take steps to fix the problem.